 The 'return' statement is placed at the end of the function that returns either data of a specific type or the evaluated result of an expression.
 If there is no return statement specified as in the above example function, it returns nothing, or to be more precise, a none object is returned.

 def sum(num1, num2): " " " This function adds two numbers " " " return num1+num2 print(sum(2,3))

 Scope of variables and Lifetime

 The availability of a variable whether inside or outside of a function is called its scope.
 A variable declared inside a function has recognition only inside the function and has no scope outside the function.
 Such variables are called the local variable.
-A variable declared on the python program (outside a function) is called a global variable and has scope on the entire code and also inside the functions.
-You can also make a local variable global by adding a keyword "global" before the variable name.
+A variable declared on the python program (outside a function) is called a global variable and has a scope on the entire code and also inside the functions.
+You can also make a local variable global by adding the keyword "global" before the variable name.